School Logo

 We also organise a family visit to Poulton library after school where we can share a special book together and join the library if you haven't already got a library card.
 We really hope you can attend and details will be shared with you about the event in due course.

 We begin the whole school approach to phonics through the 'Little Wandle' scheme.
 The children will learn the letter sounds within phase 2 and these are detailed in your child's reading diary.
 They include -s,a,t,p,i,n,m,d,g,o,c,k,ck,e,u,r,h,b,f,l.
 We introduce how to 'blend' letter sounds into words when reading and also learn some 'tricky words' which do not follow the rules.
 Your child will most likely bring home a wordless reading book to begin with until they are confident in recognising and using the sounds taught.
-I plan to run a parents information evening about phonics and the early stages of learning to read and write. this will also detail how you can support your child at home to develop their literacy skills - look out for more details coming soon!
+I plan to run a parents information evening about phonics and the early stages of learning to read and write.
+This will also detail how you can support your child at home to develop their literacy skills - look out for more details coming soon!

 In Mathematics we will be learning to...